nimowairimu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display contents of a file.
+Display contents of two files